What to Know Before Closing a Credit Card

 - Spending problem: If you have a hard time controlling your spending – and you know “cutting your card” isn’t enough to curb the problem – close your account to avoid falling deeper into debt.

 - High fees: If the card has annual fees, transaction fees or over-limit fees, pay your balance down and cancel the card.
-You can also consider transferring your remaining balance to a credit card with a lower interest rate and fewer fees (and commit to no further spending on the account as you pay it off).
+You can also consider transferring your remaining balance to a credit card with a lower interest rate and fewer fees.

 - Potential fraud: If your credit card account is compromised and you don’t feel comfortable with a “freeze” alone, close the account to protect yourself from fraud.

-- Joint account: If a joint account needs to be separated, as in a divorce, canceling your card may be the best option.
+- Joint account: If you need to separate a joint account, as in a divorce, canceling your card may be the best option.

-- Balance transfer: If you have transferred a balance to a lower-interest card, consider canceling the high-interest credit card, especially if you’ve had the account for less than three years.
-Conversely, if you have a long history with the card, or if there are hefty cancelation penalties included in the fine print, it may be smarter to simply put it away or cut it up if you are tempted to use it.
+- Balance transfer: If you have transferred a balance to a lower-interest card, consider canceling the high-interest credit card.
+This is especially if you’ve had the account for less than three years.
+Conversely, if you have a long history with the card, or if there are hefty cancelation penalties included in the fine print, it may be smarter to simply put it away or cut it up.

 When Not to Close a Credit Card